kaplayjs/kaplay-site/guides/en/0_making_your_first_game/0_creating_your_first_game.md

 between 0.5 - 1.5 seconds each time.

-Before adding a score counter, let's actually complete the game loop first, by sending player to a gameover scene when they hit a tree.
+Before adding a score counter, let's actually complete the game loop first, by sending player to a game-over scene when they hit a tree.
 We can achieve this with KAPLAY's `scene()` system

 ```js